alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 results.

 This makes scientific research a fundamentally different problem from homework.
-The nicest quote explaining this is from the book "Countdown", describing a speech Andrew Wiles gave at the International Math Olympiad.
+The nicest quote explaining this is from the book "Countdown" by Steve Olson, describing a speech Andrew Wiles gave at the International Math Olympiad.

 > Solving Olympiad problems is not like doing mathematical research and is not